 The rise of user-generated content

-In a bid to build trust and get consumers on side, brands are partnering up with the people they want to purchase from them.
+To build trust with consumers, brands are partnering up with people brands want to purchase from them.

-Essentially, consumers have become a part of advertising, rather than a passive onlooker.
+Essentially, consumers have become a part of advertising, rather than passive onlookers.

-The lines between who “needs” who is more blurred than ever, as brands focus more on creating a community and getting consumers on board to help sell their products (which is why companies value sites like TripAdvisor so much).
+Brands should focus more on creating a community and getting consumers on board to help sell their products (which is why brands and consumers value sites like TripAdvisor so much).

 Or pelicans, in this case: